microsoft/Reporting-Services-LoadTest/Readme.md

     * Double click in the result you want to see

-# Create a SSRS Load Environment in Azure
+# Create a SQL Server Reporting Services Load Environment in Azure
 * Install Azure Powershell (https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)
 * Edit the \Reporting-Services-LoadTest\ArmTemplate\SSRS-MultiMachine\azuredeploy.parameters.json
     * Provide a unique ssrsDNSPrefix